-The Import from Precise portlet gives you the functionality to create portlets based on the view that has been exported from within Precise using the Export to the Custom Portlet feature.
+The Import from Precise portlet gives you the functionality to create portlets based on the view that has been exported from within Precise v9.6 using the Export to the Custom Portal Portlet feature.

-Note: Prerequisites for the use of this portlet is that you need to have the rights to add portlets.
+3 Prerequisites for the use of this portlet is that you need to have the rights to add portlets.